george-shilovsky/quickforge-docs/docs/SaveKitLite/ui.md

 Each ListView item can use a `SaveSlotInfoObject` to display save name, time, and version.

+> ℹ️ `SaveSlotInfoObject` is a Blueprintable wrapper for slot metadata.
+You can create it in Blueprint or receive it from nodes like `LoadSaveMetadata`.

 Below is a full example that:

 - Displays the save slot name